djalbat/yapp/README.md

 Other than that, there are no changes needed.

 ### Styling Yapp

-Three styles are utilised:

-1. **Yapp's default style** only needs to be rendered if you are using Yapp standalone.

-2. **The syntax style** always needs to be rendered either way.

-3. **The FiraCode style** obviously only needs to be rendered if you want FiraCode support.

 The recommended way of rendering styles is the following: